fachat/cbm-burnin-tests/README.md

 * 4032 - 40 column 32k memory 1MHz
 * 8032 - 80 column 32k memory 1MHz
 * 8096/8296 - 80 column 96/128k memory, where only 96k are tested, 1MHz
-* CS/A65 - 40/80 column 1/2MHz with video card memory tests
+* CS/A65 - 40/80 column 1/2MHz with video card memory and extended SRAM tests

+In addition, there is a small C program that allows calculating - and fixing - checksums for Commodore ROMs.
+Pls see

+* romcheck.c

+for that.

 ## Type of tests